zhanglix/asyncio/README.md

 ## How to use AsyncIO
 ### How to install
-No, AsyncIO is a header only library, so all you need to do is download it and tell clang where to find it .
+Now, AsyncIO is a header only library, so all you need to do are downloading it and telling clang where to find it.

 ### Tutorial